credativ/icingaweb2-module-azure/doc/05-FieldsQueried.md

 times, which includes the subscription id itself.
 The 'id' field may not be unique.
 The 'location' field is the location returned from Azure and contains the Azure region the object is located in.

+The 'provider' field is just a static string derived from the API URL query to give a reference to the main API call that was used and to provide the IcingaWeb2 Director user with something to group results.

 The 'metricDefinitions' field is a comma separated list with metric names available for this object type, if available. (cf.